Please take a moment to

 Livestock Welfare Information

-Presently, there are 60 rules in place to ensure the proper care and treatment of rodeo animals.
+Presently, there are over 70 rules in place to ensure the proper care and treatment of rodeo animals.
 A few key directives include……

 - A veterinarian must be on-site at all PRCA sanctioned rodeos